mi-classroom/mi-web-technologien-beiboot-ss2021-yannic-bruegger/README.md

 ## Get a local copy up and running

+### Docker

+> **Prerequisites**: Please make sure that you have an up to date version of DOcker and docker-compose up and running on your computer.
+The links below might help you.

+The easiest way to get a local copy up and running is by using [Docker](https://docs.docker.com/get-started/) and [Docker-Compose](https://docs.docker.com/compose/).
+Simply clone the repo, navigate into the directory and execute docker-compose.
+The following code snippet shows how it works.

+Remember to read [Images and data](#images-and-data)!
+Otherwise you wont be able to use the application properly.

+If that does not work, take a look at the guides for [client](/client/README.md) and [server](/server/README.md).

+### Manually

 > **Prerequisites**: Please make sure that you have an up to date version of nodejs and npm up and running on your computer.
 You can check that by executing ``node --version`` and ``npm --version``.

 In order to get a local copy of *cranach metadata* up and running you need to follow the these steps: